 - Increase awareness of our solutions and establish them as the standards of care.
-We believe that many patients with lymphedema and chronic venous insufficiency are undiagnosed or undertreated, and we intend to further educate physicians, wound nurses, lymphedema therapists, patients and payers to raise awareness of these diseases, the associated health burdens of such diseases on patients and society, and the clinical and economic benefits of using our products.
-We intend to continue promoting this awareness through advertising campaigns, exhibiting at tradeshows and physician meetings, training and educating clinicians and publishing additional clinical and economic outcome data demonstrating the benefits of our solutions.
+We believe that many patients with lymphedema and chronic venous insufficiency are undiagnosed or undertreated, and we intend to further educate physicians, nurses, therapists, patients and payers to raise awareness of these diseases, the associated health burdens of such diseases on patients and society, and the clinical and economic benefits of using our products.
+We intend to continue promoting this awareness through training and educating clinicians, advertising campaigns, exhibiting at tradeshows and physician meetings and publishing additional clinical and economic outcome data demonstrating the benefits of our solutions.
 Our ongoing marketing initiatives focus on increasing referrals from physicians trained in venous and lymphatic diseases.
 In addition, we plan to launch more extensive direct-to-provider and patient marketing programs that we believe will further increase awareness of our solutions. - Expand our direct sales and customer support teams.
 We plan to expand our direct sales and marketing organization to drive greater product adoption by patients and their clinicians.
-We intend to strengthen our distribution network by continuing to recruit, train and retain talented sales representatives and increasing the number of licensed home trainers.
+We intend to strengthen our distribution network by continuing to recruit, train and retain talented sales representatives.
 With an expanded sales force, we believe we could target additional clinical call points. - Introduce new features and products to grow our technology platform.
-We are actively exploring new products and features for our portfolio in order to expand the number of patients using our products and allow us to enter new clinical adjacencies.
+We are actively developing new products and features for our portfolio in order to expand the number of patients using our products and allow us to enter new clinical adjacencies.
 We pursue both internal research, design and development, and also work with external collaborators to expand our product offerings.
 In addition, we evaluate opportunities to license or acquire additional technologies and products to expand our total addressable market opportunity. - Continue the development of clinical and economic outcome data.
 A key part of our success is our ability to demonstrate the effectiveness of our products through clinical and economic outcome data.
 We intend to invest in additional studies to support peer-reviewed, published articles that evidence the clinical and economic benefits of our solutions as compared to traditional treatments.
 We intend to use these data to continue to educate clinicians, payers and patients on the proven advantages of our products compared to other therapies and expand our network of key opinion leader advocates. - Expand third-party reimbursement.
-Our products are covered under existing reimbursement codes, and we have secured coverage for our solutions with private payers, Medicare, the Veterans Administration and certain Medicaid programs.
+Most of our products are covered under existing reimbursement codes, and we have secured coverage for our solutions with private payers, Medicare, the Veterans Administration and certain Medicaid programs.
 Our team has experienced significant success in obtaining positive coverage policies from payers by developing direct relationships with payer decision-makers, leveraging our relationships with physician societies and key opinion leaders, providing clinical data, demonstrating the efficacy of our products and educating payers on the limitations of traditional treatments.
 We intend to continue this strategic approach to further expand coverage for our solutions, as well as to meet payer-specific requirements on behalf of patients. - Introduce our solutions outside the United States.
-We currently sell our products only within the United States.
+We currently market our products almost exclusively within the United States.
 While our plan is to continue to focus our direct sales efforts on penetrating the U.S. market, we plan to pursue future international expansion.
-We have European CE Mark approval for our current Flexitouch system.
-We also have a Medical Device License in Canada for our Flexitouch system.
+We expect approval for a European CE Mark and a Medical Device License in Canada for our current Flexitouch Plus system in 2020.